 On the front and back pattern pieces, mark a dot along the side seamline 9 inches (or desired depth of vent) from the finished hemline.
 Draw an extension 1 inch (or desired hem width) past the side seamline from 1/2 inch above the dot to the lower edge.

 G Street Fabrics

 The Rain Shed

-Ann Person of Eugene, OR, is the founder of the Stretch & Sew company of patterns and books.
+This article, by Ann Person, was first published in Threads #73, Oct./Nov.
+1997.
+The author was the founder of the Stretch & Sew company of patterns and books.

-Fabric photos: Sloan Howard; shoulder pad photo: Scott Phillips; Drawing: Christine Erickson
+Fabric photos: Sloan Howard; shoulder pad photo: Scott Phillips; illustration: Christine Erickson.